 NonprofitPRO is a go-to source for nonprofit management and strategy which serves fresh, hard-hitting content.
 They cover a range of topics, including human resources, board and volunteer management, legal matters, news, and raising funds.
 NonprofitPRO’s blog effectively brings together thought leaders in the nonprofit industry, offering a wide range of tools and strategy guides to modern nonprofit professionals.

 Get Fully Funded

 Get Fully Funded is a step-by-step system for fundraising that teaches how to build a loyal donor base, inspire donors to give, and build relationships that keep them giving.
 Their dedicated team of professionals offers coaching, training, and support to fully fund your nonprofit.
 Get Fully Funded has an extensive blog site with weekly tips and tools to help you raise the money you need to grow your nonprofit.

 Candid connects people who want to make a difference with the resources they need to do it.
 GuideStar, a data collection company, and Foundation Center joined forces to create Candid, a comprehensive database for nonprofits.
-Follow their blog for regularly updated information on how philanthropy responds to the COVID-19 pandemic, advancing racial equity, and safeguarding democracy.
+Follow their blog for regularly updated information on how philanthropy responds to advancing racial equity and safeguarding democracy.

 Nonprofit Hub is a national educational publication helping nonprofits grow their missions and better their organizations.
 It’s a great resource for thought leadership and resources on marketing, fundraising, and more!
 Each week, Nonprofit Hub publishes new blog content ranging from nonprofit branding to nonprofit web design.